damianhakert/damianhakert.github.io/source/handbook/support/index.md

 The channels are sorted in order of priority, there are 4 general SLA's:

 1. Emergency tickets should be answered within 30 minutes.
-2. Security disclosures until regular tickets should be answered within 1 business day.
+2. Security disclosures through regular tickets should be answered within 1 business day.
-3. Disqus and Twitter we strive to answer them within 1 business day.
+3. Disqus and Twitter: we strive to answer them within 1 business day.
-4. Posted Issues until Reddit we strive to answer them within 2 business days.
+4. Posted Issues through Reddit: we strive to answer them within 2 business days.

 Preferably we like to answer tickets sooner than the SLA requires.
 The higher a channel is in the list the sooner it should be answered.